 HomePod privacy and security

 Security and privacy are fundamental to the design of HomePod.
-Nothing you say is sent to Apple servers until HomePod recognises “Hey Siri” or until you touch and hold the top of HomePod before a request.
-The light on top of HomePod indicates that HomePod has recognised “Hey Siri”.
-All communication between HomePod and Apple servers is encrypted and anonymous IDs protect your identity.
+Nothing you say is sent to Apple servers until HomePod recognizes “Hey Siri” or until you touch and hold the top of HomePod before a request.
+The light on top of HomePod indicates that HomePod has recognized “Hey Siri.”
+All communication between HomePod and Apple servers is encrypted, and anonymous IDs protect your identity.
 For detailed information about privacy and Siri, see the Apple Support article Ask Siri, Dictation & Privacy.